Hellblazer/dt-mcp/README.md

 ## Overview

-This MCP server provides a streamlined wrapper around DEVONthink 4's native capabilities with 9 unified multi-operation tools that reduce Claude context usage by ~70% while preserving 100% functionality.
+This MCP server provides a unified wrapper around DEVONthink 4's native capabilities with 9 consolidated multi-operation tools that reduce Claude context usage by ~70% while preserving 100% functionality.

 ✅ **All tools are 100% complete with full implementations** - no stubs, mocks, or placeholders.